The building also has a unique taste and is a popular tourist attraction

-The Teradaya became the main stage of the Meiji Restoration to be said “The Meiji Restoration began from one room of Teradaya. ”
+The Teradaya became the Meiji Restoration’s main stage to say, “The Meiji Restoration began from one room of Teradaya. ”

-Moreover, in front of the yard, the monument of nine bushi of the Satsuma domain which died from “the Teradaya disturbance” and the bronze statue of Ryoma Sakamoto, etc. are built.
+Moreover, in front of the yard, the monument of nine bushi of the Satsuma domain, which died from “the Teradaya disturbance,” and the bronze statue of Ryoma Sakamoto, etc., are built.

 “Genuine Teradaya” has been ever built in the neighboring garden.